jlevy/kmd/README.md

 A command line for knowledge exploration.

+## Running the kmd Shell

+Although you can run it as a library or for single commands, the best way to use kmd is as its own shell, which a shell environment based on [xonsh](https://xon.sh/).

+You get a full environment with all actions, completions, and other commands.

 ## Python Setup

 Ensure you have a modern Python 3.12+ and Poetry (this part assumes MacOS):